tekknolagi/ddcg/post.md

 };
 ```

+I went a little terse on the variable naming: `cond` is short for "condition",
+the if-expression in the parentheses; `cons` is short for "consequent", the
+if-true case; `alt` is short for "alternate", the if-false case.
+I feel like I
+heard these terms first in a Lisp scenario.

 The talk assumes code generation, but since I am also writing an interpreter, I
 added a little data structure I call `State` that holds an array of slots for
 variables.
 This would normally be part of the native call frame, probably an